Ohio cities were ravaged by the foreclosure crisis.

 Land protection projects

-In keeping with our traditional mission, the Land Conservancy’s Thriving Communities Institute works with property owners to permanently preserve valuable natural areas in our urban environments.
+In keeping with our traditional mission, the Land Conservancy’s Thriving Communities program works with property owners to permanently preserve valuable natural areas in our urban environments.
 We work with cities, suburbs and park systems to create trails, greenways and parks that serve people in more densely populated areas.

 The need in Ohio is great.
-Thriving Communities Institute has led efforts to secure demolition funds for communities through its strategic partnerships with federal, state and local officials and other community leaders.
+Thriving Communities has led efforts to secure demolition funds for communities through its strategic partnerships with federal, state and local officials and other community leaders.

 Studies done by our staff and contracted researchers have prompted policy changes at the federal, state and local levels, including a decision by the U.S. Department of Treasury to free up monies from the Hardest Hit Funds for demolition.
 In addition, the Vacant and Abandoned Properties Action Council (VAPAC) — the only collaborative effort of its type in the country — is based at Thriving Communities Institute.